Heritage Resources Management (HERM) 312

-Precluded Course: HERM 512.
-(HERM 312 may not be taken for credit by students who have obtained credit for HERM 512.
-Also, students who complete HERM 312 will not be eligible to register in HERM 512).
+Precluded Course: HERM 312 is a cross-listed course—a course listed under two different disciplines—with HIST 316.
+(HERM 312 may not be taken for credit by students who have obtained credit for HIST 316.)
+Also, students who complete HERM 312/HIST 316 will not be eligible to register in HERM 512.

 HERM 312 is not available for challenge.

-HERM 312 introduces you to some of the central issues, sources, and skills for heritage research.
-The course is made up of ten units, and requires you to do a number of readings and assignments.
+HERM 312 is divided into ten units and requires you to do a number of readings and assignments.

 - Unit 1: The Big Picture: Perspectives on Heritage Research and the Public

-- Unit 2: Getting Started: Planning a Research Project; Finding and Accessing Documentary Sources
+- Unit 2: Planning Heritage Research & Finding and Accessing Documentary Sources

-- Unit 3: Documentary Sources: Evaluating and Interpreting Text Primary Records
+- Unit 3: Documentary Sources: Evaluating and Interpreting Primary Text Records and Secondary Published Sources

 - Unit 4: Documentary Sources: Examining Pictorial Records

-- Unit 5: Oral History: The Document and the Research Method
+- Unit 5: Oral History: Research Method and Documentary Source

-- Unit 6: Material Culture: Artifact-based Research and Interpretation
+- Unit 6: Material Culture: Artifact-Based Research and Source of Evidence

 - Unit 7: Material Culture: Archaeological Resources and Heritage Research